A new construction of CAT(0) cube complexes: Notation and preliminaries

 There are similar definitions for {\em homological dimension} (denoted $hd(G)$), where projective modules are replaced by flat modules and cohomology groups are replaced with homology groups.

 Since projective modules are flat, it is always the case that $hd(G)\leq cd(G)$.
 Thus, to show that a group has cohomological dimension $\geq n$ one just needs to find some $\ZZ G$-module $M$ such that $H_n(G; M)\neq 0$.
 For us, it will be convenient to use $\ZZ_2$\=/coefficients to find such homology groups.
+We will be interested in the case that $G$ is the fundamental group of a compact non-positively curved cube complex.
+In this case, $G$ is of type $FP$ and thus $hd(G) = cd(G)$ see \cite[pg.204, Ex.
+6]{brown_cohomology_1982}

-We recall that if a finite cube complex $X$ is a non positively curved then it is a classifying space for its fundamental group $G\coloneqq\pi_1(X)$.
-In particular, we have that the homology group $H_n(G;\ZZ_2)$ is equal to $H_n(X;\ZZ_2)$.
-It follows that in order to show that fundamental groups of non positively curved cube complexes have high cohomological dimension it is enough to prove that said complexes have non\=/trivial high dimensional $\ZZ_2$\=/homology groups.
+If a finite cube complex $X$ is non\=/positively curved then it is a classifying space for its fundamental group $G\coloneqq\pi_1(X)$.
+It follows that the homology group $H_n(G;\ZZ_2)$ is equal to $H_n(X;\ZZ_2)$.
+To show that fundamental groups of non\=/positively curved cube complexes have high cohomological dimension it is therefore enough to prove that said complexes have non\=/trivial high dimensional $\ZZ_2$\=/homology groups.

-\begin{rmk} For torsion free groups $cd(G)$ and $hd(G)$ are invariant under commensurability (while groups which contain elements of finite order always have infinite cohomological dimension).
-If a group $G$ is virtually torsion free, it is then convenient to define the {\em virtual cohomological dimension} of $G$ as the cohomological dimension of any finite index torsion free subgroup.
-By the above remarks this is independent of the torsion free finite index subgroup taken. \end{rmk}
+\begin{rmk} For torsion free groups $cd(G)$ is invariant under commensurability while groups that contain elements of finite order always have infinite cohomological dimension.
+If a group $G$ is virtually torsion free, it is then convenient to define the {\em virtual cohomological dimension} of $G$ ($vcd(G)$) as the cohomological dimension of any finite index torsion free subgroup.
+By the above remark $vcd(G)$ equals $cd(G)$ when $G$ is torsion-free. \end{rmk}